jachris/cook/docs/docs/getting-started.md

 ---

 # Getting Started
+{:.no_toc}

+* TOC
+{:toc}

+## Installation

-Instructions for installation are available [here](/installation/).
+Instructions for installation are available
+[here]({% link docs/installation.md %}).
 Make sure that you have Cook installed for the following steps.

 ```
 $ cook --help
 Usage: cook <args> [target] [option=value] ...

 Arguments:
-  -h, --help         show this help message and exit
+  -h, --help         Show this help message and exit
-  -b, --build PATH   location of BUILD.py
+  -b, --build PATH   Location of BUILD.py
-  -j, --jobs INT     number of jobs (default: 5)
+  -j, --jobs INT     Number of jobs (default: 5)
-  -v, --verbose      enable debug mode
+  -v, --verbose      Enable debug mode
-  -o, --output PATH  override build directory
+  -o, --output PATH  Override build directory
+  --options          List all options and exit
+  --targets          List all targets and exit
 ```

+## Setup

 Let's create a new C++ project using Cook.